|Gabrielle Library, Campus of Immaculata University, June 2011 (PHOTO: Niemoczynski)|

 Immaculata was always solid and supportive, between 2004 and 2016 they were my institutional home.
 I learned alot as a teacher, as a scholar, as someone contributing to their community.
 But, when one door closes another opens and they are certainly supportive in me leaving to take a more stable long-term (if not permanent, if converting to tenure) position with Moravian.
 So I thank Immaculata very much for everything they've given me during the past twelve years.

 Turning Down Anna Maria College for Moravian: Yes, this is true.
 I can't remember if this was last summer or the one prior.
 I want to say last summer.
 I am nearly positive.
 In any case, this is when the whole banking on Moravian "is an all or nothing deal" idea came up where essentially my wife and I had to decide as a couple what would be best for us given the prospects of my career.
 When Immaculata fizzled out Anna Maria College was part of my last year on the job market and believe it or not they offered a tenure position.
-In Boston, about four hours away from where my wife and I had just bought our first home not even a year earlier.
+In Boston, about four hours north of where my wife and I had just bought our first home in Pennsylvania not even a year earlier.
 The home is near my parents, about an hour from Na's job (which she absolutely adores - she is now a "Global Project Manager" - and good for her, having come to the US with English as a second language, I am astonished by her tenacity and success); we are pretty much "in" the State Park with 80 acres of undevelopable land behind/surrounding us, mountains, forests, tress, etc. just beautiful.

 I mean, if I really wanted I *could* make a four hour commute up to Boston and back each weekend (that's four hours each way - and then sleep in a studio apartment during the week) only seeing my wife on weekends - but is that the kind of life we would want?
 We tried the commuter marriage while I was out at Loras and neither of us enjoyed that very much: and really, neither of us want to do that again.
 So, it was then (last year) that I had to decide that my career or any prospect for a tenure career at least was "over."
 If not being able to accept a tenure offer in Boston then why would I continue to keep myself on the market?
 I had learned to accept that I would be adjuncting (or having the status as an "adjunct" despite 3/3 loads) with Immaculata.
 But then that is when Moravian called and suddenly things turned around pretty much out of nowhere.
 The timing was a life-saver, to say the least.
 Without Moravian coming in I probably would be in Boston right now making a four hour commute every Friday and Sunday.
 Yikes.
 I can't even fathom that.